hzFishy/UnrealNotes/content/Unreal Engine/Physics/Collisions.md

 	- Only used for spatial queries (raycasts, sweeps, and overlaps).
 Cannot be used for simulation (rigid body, constraints).
 Useful for character movement and things that do not need physical simulation.
 	- Performance gains by keeping data out of simulation tree.
 - **Physics Only**:
-	- Only used only for physics simulation (rigid body, constraints).
+	- Only used for physics simulation (rigid body, constraints).
 Cannot be used for spatial queries (raycasts, sweeps, overlaps).
 Useful for jiggly bits on characters that do not need per bone detection.
 	- Performance gains by keeping data out of query tree
 - **Collision Enabled**:
 	- Can be used for both spatial queries (raycasts, sweeps, overlaps) and simulation (rigid body, constraints).